BenDosch/scavenger_hunt_and_trivia/README.md

 * [Ben Dosch](https://www.linkedin.com/in/benjamin-dosch-872a4731/) Full Stack Developer
 * [Selidex Parnell](https://www.linkedin.com/in/selidex-parnell-6469a613b/) Research & Development
 * [Ryan Devlin](https://www.linkedin.com/in/ryan-devlin-1151b81a9/) Back End Development

 ### Installation
+To install the project into an android device you will need an android device runing android 8.0 or later, a computer running android studio, and a way to connect the two via a USB cable.
+First set the android device into developer mode, and enable USB debugging.
+Next select the device from the device manager in android studio and "Run" the program.
+It should automatically install then start the application on the device.

 ### Usage
 ![Trivia Page](/images/trivia.png)